Pregnant in College — Impossible, or Perfect Timing?

 Republic of Ireland:

-- If you have not paid into the system, you can apply for Half-Rate Maternity Benefit, if you are receiving One Parent Family Payment.
+- If you have not paid into the system, but are receiving One Parent Family Payment, you can apply for Half-Rate Maternity Benefit.

 - You must go on maternity leave two weeks before your due date and may return to your studies four weeks after the due date.